How To Feed A Loon

 • In a large bowl, add the confectioners' sugar, meringue powder, hot water, and vanilla extract.

-4 cups confectioners' sugar, 3 tbsp meringue powder, ½ cup hot water, ½ tsp vanilla extract
+4 cups confectioners' sugar, 3 tablespoon meringue powder, ½ cup hot water, ½ teaspoon vanilla extract

 • Use an electric mixer on medium speed and beat until thick, about 7 minutes.
 You'll know it's ready when you can drag a spoon across the top of the icing and a ribbon remains on the surface.